Notice Of Privacy Rights and Practices

 - Questions and Complaints

 Please contact the Office of Corporate Compliance & Privacy to request a copy of this notice, to obtain help understanding this notice or to obtain more information.
 You may also contact a Privacy Officer if you are concerned that your privacy rights have been violated or if you disagree with a decision that was made about access to your medical information.
-A Privacy Officer can be reached by phone at 1-617-419-4732, or in writing at Privacy Officer, Steward Health Care System, 500 Boylston Street, Boston, MA 02116.
+A Privacy Officer can be reached by phone at 1-617-419-4732, or in writing at Privacy Officer, Steward Health Care System, 111 Huntington Ave., Suite 1800, Boston, MA 02199.

 Written complaints may also be filed with the Office of Civil Rights, U.S. Department of Health and Human Services.
 Filing a complaint will not affect the treatment or services you receive from us.